-- B0.
-Indicate whether or not the participant is attending her baseline visit.
-If this is her baseline visit, skip to Question B1.
-If it is a follow-up visit, proceed to Question B0a. - B0a.
-If this is an odd-numbered visit OR if the participant's last visit was missed (MVIS) or abbreviated (ABRV), then proceed to Question B1.
-If the response to this question is "no," then skip to Question B3. - B1.
+- B1.
+Ask this question annually at odd-numbered visits.
 HAND PARTICIPANT RESPONSE CARD Ø. The purpose of this question is to determine what the participant considers her current martial status.
 If the participant has difficulty choosing one response because, for example, she is divorced and remarried, or she is in the process of getting a divorce, repeat the question, emphasizing the phrase "best applies to you now."
 The code for "separated" refers to both legal/formal and non-legal separation.
 Some states utilize a term known as "common-law married" which refers to situations where two people live as "husband and wife" continually for a significant period of time without being formally or legally married.
 Do not define this term if it is not used at the clinic. - B3.
+Ask this question at every visit.
 HAND PARTICIPANT RESPONSE CARD 1.
 We are interested in the participant's definition/sense of where she "lives" (although it may not necessarily be consistent with other records).
 Since she may have lived in more than one of these places recently, she should hear all of the choices and select the choice that best reflects her current situation on the day of the interview.